KastnerRG/Read_the_docs/docs/project3.rst

 * **Question 4:** Study the effects of loop unrolling and array partitioning on the performance and area.
 What is the relationship between array partitioning and loop unrolling?
 Does it help to perform one without the other?
 Plot the performance in terms of number of matrix vector multiply operations per second (throughput) versus the unroll and array partitioning factor.
 Plot the same trend for area (showing LUTs, FFs, DSP blocks, BRAMs).
 What is the general trend in both cases?
 Which design would you select?
 Why?

-* **Question 5:** Please read dataflow section in the `HLS user guide <https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_1/ug902-vivado-high-level-synthesis.pdf#page=145>`_,and apply dataflow pragma to your design to improve throughput.
+* **Question 5:** Please read dataflow section in the `HLS user guide <https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_1/ug902-vivado-high-level-synthesis.pdf#page=145>`_, and apply dataflow pragma to your design to improve throughput.
 You may need to change your code and make submodules.
 How much improvement can you make with it?
 How much does your design use resources?
 What about BRAM usage?
 Please describe your architecture with figures on your report.
 (Make sure to add dataflow pragma on your top function.)

 * **Question 6:** (Best architecture) Briefly describe your "best" architecture.
 In what way is it the best?
 What optimizations did you use to obtain this result?
 What is tradeoff you consider for the best architecture?